NaveedNaseem84/PP2---RPSLS/README.md

 ![Choice selection hover state](readme-images/highlighted-choice-pose.png)

-One a choice has been made, the game will randomly generate a choice for the computer and play the game.
+Once a player (user) choice has been made, the game will be played against a random choice selected for the computer.
 It will then evaluate who is the winner based on the choices drawn.

 Illustrated below is the outcome when the player wins: